 The farm itself is great.
 Lots of fun for kids, lots of photo ops for this Mom, lots of fun for kids to do.
 However I am not a fan of waiting in line to do everything.
 We had ride passes left so I waited in line while the kids played with the animals, but even waiting for 15 minutes with toddlers for their favorite thing is tough.
 We did not get a chance to pick out a pumpkin because my kids could not have waited in another line.
 I felt like there were entirely too many people there for my taste.
 We could only get one duck race in because a big kid took the duck from us and we didn’t get to play again.
 We could only” ride” the tractor for a minute because a line formed for picture taking.
 I will be putting this on my list of things to do during the week when it is less crowded or earlier in the season.

 Other Times Of The Year

 Guided tours and field trips and of the farm are by appointment only.
 If you have a group of 20 or more and would like a tour, contact the farm.
 Each season has different tours available.
 Refer to the website for additional information.

 The produce stands is open various times of the year.
 Always a good idea to check online r call to see what the current crop is. at $1.75 a pound for you pick it fruit and vegetables, it’s worth it!
 More info can be found here.

 There are port-o-potties near the entrance.
 Also, a room for changing diapers that is located directly next to the potties and has signs pointing you in the right direction.
 This would be much nicer than changing babies in a dusty field.
-The farm is Easy to find on the south west corner of 75th Ave and Glendale.
-Parking is on site and parking lot attendants to direct you where to go.
+The farm is Easy to find on the southwest corner of 75th Ave and Glendale.
+Parking is on-site and parking lot attendants to direct you where to go.
 Be sure to check their hours on the website before you go.
-They are different in October than they are in November.

 5726 N 75th Ave